stkobsar/RandomForest/README.md

-# Random Forest algorithm use case: Breast Cancer Classification
+# Random Forest algorithm

+## Use case: Breast Cancer Classification

 Random forests is a supervised learning algorithm.
 It can be used both for classification and regression.
 It is also the most flexible and easy to use algorithm.
 A forest is